Activity note: Hotel check-in from 3:00 p.m.

 Breakfast: Hotel buffet.

-Morning: We will start the morning with a lecture with a local expert.
+Morning: We will start the morning with a lecture by a local expert.
 This lecture will cover the history of Cape Cod.
 Afterwards, we will have a full day exploration of Cape Cod, all the way to the tip of the cape in Provincetown.
-Meander the scenic road and stroll a beach.
 Take in the changing landscape through small towns, historic lighthouses and coastal harbors.
 On the way, stop and explore the Salt Pond Visitor Center, which is part of the Cape Cod National Seashore.
 On this self-led walk, venture through the walking trails while learning about the different wildlife that inhabits the area as well as the detrimental risks facing this land in the future.

 Lunch: At a local seafood restaurant, plus coffee, tea, water.

-Afternoon: We will go off-roading with local experts through the sand dunes of Cape Cod National Seashore in specially-authorized four-wheel-drive Jeeps.
+Afternoon: Following lunch we will visit the Highland Lighthouse to celebrate Cape Cod's first lighthouse and Highland House Museum, a former hotel built on the Highlands in 1907 transformed into a museum.
+Learn about the fascinating people who settled in Truro dating back to early European settlers and the Native Americans that preceded them.
+If you're feeling ambitious, climb the 69 steps to the top of the Highland Lighthouse.
+Later, we will go off-roading with local experts through the sand dunes of Cape Cod National Seashore in specially-authorized four-wheel-drive Jeeps.
 You will begin this adventure in Provincetown or “P-town,” as the locals call it.
 Sitting on the outermost part of the cape, P-town has some interesting history— Did you know that the Pilgrims, before settling in Plymouth, first landed in Provincetown?
 Today it has become known for its lively art scene that enhances the culture of the rest of Cape Cod, while highlighting the unique ambiance that is P-Town.

 Dinner: At a favorite local restaurant that highlights the unique atmosphere of Provincetown.